 1111 Pennsylvania Ave.
 NW//Washington, DC 20004-2541//United States

-Prior to entering legal practice, Janice developed bio-synthetic hybrid polymer materials and stem cell coculture systems for musculoskeletal tissue engineering as her Ph.D. studies and her dissertation research focused on stem cell differentiation in 3D hydrogel environments.
-She also has published various articles and is an inventor of several patent and patent applications in the field.
+Prior to entering legal practice, Janice developed stem cell coculture systems for musculoskeletal tissue engineering as her Ph.D. studies and her dissertation research focused on investigating differentiation of adult and embryonic stem cells.
+She also has published various articles and is an inventor of several patents and patent applications in the field.

 Awards and Affiliations

 Next Generation Partner, Intellectual property: Patents: prosecution (including re-examination and post-grant proceedings), The Legal 500 US (2021)